LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >  - Which blame assignment strategy is "good" and which is not "good"?

 In this context, good means Natural and Transient.
 We will rephrase.

+>  - Why does the paper conclude that "the existing theory does not predict
+>    practice properly"?
+Figure 8 shows that the theory (Natural) works well.
+>  - What does the paper mean by "The existing practice may need additional
+>    experiments"?
+I have not found any evidence that confirms this claim in the
+>    paper.
+>  - What does "practice" means here?

+We hope the start of the response addresses these questions adequately.

 >  - At first glance, the conclusion in lines 55-56 (starting with "Second, ...")
 >    seems to contradict that in line 99-100 (starting with "neither is ...").
 It would